 Continuous surveillance and the actions put in place by the Trust Pre and Peri-Operative Care Group, including a focus on pre-operative skin preparation, continued use of iodised drapes, disseminating results to the hospital wide audit meeting and feedback of individual SSI rates to surgeons, has resulted in continuing reduction in SSI rates.
 This multi-disciplinary group meets three times a year, and sets the SSI surveillance agenda.
-In 2014/15 we have continued to undertake root cause analysis of organ space SSIs to examine risk factors for the development of such infections and to action any identified required improvements in practice.
+In 2016/17 we have continued to undertake root cause analysis of organ space SSIs to examine risk factors for the development of such infections and to action any identified required improvements in practice.

 For robust statistical analysis of the data we enlisted the assistance of our regional PHE epidemiologist.
 The results demonstrated that all categories of SSIs from superficial-organ space were associated with a high body mass index (BMI) and diabetes.
 Superficial SSIs were also associated with patients aged over 65 years and with one or more procedures additional to CABG.
-We are currently awaiting cost analysis of this data.
+The economic analysis has now been completed for this data and has shown significant cost savings for the Trust as a result in reduction of SSI's in CABG patients.